FilaGM/peml-language/README.md

 ```
 The `,` is very important because of the way the compiler compiles the argument you can find more about the compiling process in the [compiling](#compiling) section

-It doesn\`t matter if there is the space after the `,` because the compiler deletes it in the process of compiling

 ## Name attribute

 You have to add `name` attribute for every element like name="example"